Steven Marshall Photography

 0 Comments

-As June is the month of the Summer Solstice and the Longest Day, our night sky never quite gets dark and it’s not the greatest for spotting faint stars.
+June is the month of the Summer Solstice and the Longest Day, so night sky never quite gets dark and it’s not the greatest for spotting faint stars.
 However, there are 2-3 hours when you can spot the Summer Constellations that are up in the southern night sky just now and you can use the four bright stars, Arcturus, Antares, Vega and Spica to find your way around them.
-We also have the second-largest and second-brightest full moon of the year this month, making it a Strawberry Supermoon and, if you stay up to the early hours in the second half of the month, you’ll be able to enjoy a procession of planets rising in the east with all seven of the other planets in our solar system being visible to varying extents.
+Also, Venus dominates the evening sky, playing its part as the Evening Star by shining brightly in the western sky until it sets at around midnight.

 A full moon rising over Loch Sunart at Resipole | Stargazing Ardnamurchan Scotland | Steven Marshall Photography